| | |

 If you want to paint IKEA cabinets or furniture, the process is easier than you may think.
 Laminate cabinets can be painted any color you want as long as you do the proper preparation work.

-Sanding and priming IKEA cabinets is the secret to getting the professional painted finish you are looking for.
+Sanding the IKEA cabinets using the right primer is the secret to getting the professional painted finish you are looking for.

 We’re getting even closer to the big reveal of my home office, and I’m so excited!